Frequently Asked Questions about Operation Roundup®

 Who decides where donated funds are distributed?

-There is a volunteer Charitable Foundation Board of Directors that consists of outstanding members of our communities.
 This board meets on a quarterly basis to review applications.

 How do I know how much of my bill is going to Operation Roundup®?